JeffreySarnoff/FastRationals.jl/README.md

 ## using FastRationals

-`FastRationals` exports two types: `FastQ32` and `FastQ64`, corresponding to `Rational{Int32}` and `Rational{Int64}`, respectively.
+`FastRationals` exports two types: `FastRational{Int32}`, `FastRational{Int64}` with their short forms `FastQ32`, `FastQ64`.

 FastRationals are intended for use with _smaller_ rational values.
 To compare two rationals or to calculate the sum, difference, product, or ratio of two rationals requires pairwise multiplication of the constituents of one by the constituents of the other.
 Whether or not it overflow depends on the number of leading zeros (`leading_zeros`) in the binary representation of the absolute value of the numerator and the denominator given with each rational.

-We really want the larger in magnitude of the numerator and denominator.
-This is the value that determines the number of bits available to form a product without overflowing.
-Looked at another way, this is the value that determines whether forming a product could possibly overflow.
-That is the information of most use in this context.
-It is alright to determine there is a possiblity of overflow where in fact no overflow will occur.
-It is not alright to determine there is no possiblity of overflow where in fact overflow will occur.
-In the first instance, some additional work will be done.
-In the second instance, an overflow error would stop the computation.
+Of the numerator and denominator, we really want whichever is the larger in magnitude from each value used in an arithmetic op.
+These values determine whether or not their product may be formed without overflow.
+That is important to know.
+It is alright to work as though there is a possiblity of overflow where in fact no overflow will occur.
+It is not alright to work as though there is no possiblity of overflow where in fact overflow will occur.
+In the first instance, some unnecessary yet unharmful effort is extended.
+In the second instance, an overflow error stops the computation.

 #### `mayoverflow(rational, rational)`